isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void pass(void* data);    // void* is suspicious

-Now the callee has to cast the data pointer (back) to a correct type to use it.
+Now the callee must cast the data pointer (back) to a correct type to use it.
 That is error-prone and often verbose.
 Avoid `void*`, especially in interfaces.
 Consider using a `variant` or a pointer to base instead.